 When a sudden episode occurs, it's likely you will experience all or at least many of the symptoms at once.
 At first, Vertigo could make you feel unsteady and lose balance.
 The attacks can last from minutes to 24 hours.
 To help deal with the condition when an episode strikes, you should:

 At Hearing Direct, you will find a wide selection of digital hearing aids to help improve your quality of life, as well as your hearing.
-For example, the HD 250 is one of the most popular devices that we dispense.
+For example, the Signia Silk 1Nx is one of our latest high tech devices.
 Suited for mild to moderate hearing loss, it comes complete with the essential features you will need to competently manage your impairment.
 Plus, you'll get a free pack of hearing aid batteries so the device is fully ready-to-wear on arrival.

 If you believe you may be suffering from some form of hearing loss, take our hearing test.